How Much Does it Cost to Build a Website For Small Business?

-NOTE: You can use the $29.00 / month version of Jasper AI if you want, or not use it at all.
-(I just like using the Boss Mode version and being my own boss!) 🙂
+Note: You can use the $29.00 / month version of Jasper AI if you want too.
+(We're partial to the Boss Mode version!)

-Or run that against the costs of spending a gazillion precious hours updating your website, fine-tuning corrupted plugins, making sure your website is still online...
+Or run that against the costs of spending a gazillion precious hours updating your website, fine-tuning corrupted plugins, making sure your website (or web host) is still online...

 There are also some other bits and bods you may need like design tools, free stock photos, logos etc. I mentioned those above in the 'do-it-yourself' website builder section.

-So how much does it cost to build a website for small business using the 'all in one' approach..?
+So how much does it cost to build a small business website using the all-in-one approach?